nerdschoolbergen/all-about-testing-code/exercise-1/README.md

 }
 ```

-- Run the test and see that it passes.
+:pencil2: Run the test and see that it passes.
-- You can also run all tests at once by clicking the green arrow beside the test class name.
+:pencil2: You can also run all tests at once by clicking the green arrow beside the test class name.
-- Optional: Think of some more test cases and create some tests.
+:pencil2: Add a similar test for creating a banana and apple smoothie.

 ## 1.3.
 Test structure